edgexfoundry/device-sdk-c/docs/deviceprofiles.md

 * index - a number, used to define an order in which the resource is processed.
 * operation - get or set.
 Ignored in this implementation, mixing of get and set operations is not supported.
-* object - the name of the deviceResource to access.
+* deviceResource - the name of the deviceResource to access.
-* parameter - the name of the corresponding parameter in a PUT request.
-This should match the deviceResource name.
+* parameter - optional, a value that will be used if a PUT request does not specify one.

 deviceResources
 ---------------